bobbyravel/bobbyravel/README.md

-Hi, I'm Bobby Ravel Moreno, but you can call me Bob. 👋 I'm currenlty an undergrad student majoring in computer science.
+Hi, I'm Bobby Ravel Moreno.
+I'm currenlty an undergrad student majoring in computer science.
 I have a great interest in the world of DATA.
 This started when I entered my 3rd semester of college.
 To be precise, it started when I chose to dive deeper into the world of Artificial Intelligence.